QuTech-Delft/qne-adk/README.md

 Now everything should be setup and ready in order to create your own applications and experiments and run them on the simulator!

 ## Commands
 The QNE-ADK uses various commands to create and run your applications and experiments.
 All of the commands are listed below:

 <!--- QNE APPLICATION CREATE --->
 <details closed>
 <summary><b>qne application create</b></summary>
 Create a new application in your current directory containing all the files that are needed to write your application.
 The application directory name will be based on the value given to <b>application</b>.
-Two child directories <b>src</b> and <b>config</b> will be created, along with the default files.
+Two subdirectories <b>src</b> and <b>config</b> will be created, along with the default files.
 <br></br>

 ```